 How to Be Successful from the Start

 So how do you get there?
 As mentioned above the owner/creator is the idea person behind the creative information or product.
 An entrepreneur has to realize that in order to be a successful business owner, he or she must realize that entrepreneurship is a continuous learning process along the journey.
-With the growth of your business, you must acknowledge that you reach a point that you can no longer can control everything.
+With the growth of your business, you must acknowledge that you reach a point that you can no longer control everything.
 Therefore you have to trust others in the company, and you have to engage people in something meaningful.
 It’s more than a job.
 It’s a personal transformation.

 A business grows in stages.
 I have learned over time and trial that there is a natural growth cycle to a company.
 You as the entrepreneur, to truly grow a successful business, must transition from an owner to a manager.
 Then you must transition from manager to leader and team coach.

-In that process, the entrepreneur most often needs to adopt character qualities that conflict with the very makeup of a the adventurous do-it-yourself mentality that started the business in the first place.
+In that process, the entrepreneur most often needs to adopt character qualities that conflict with the very makeup of the adventurous do-it-yourself mentality that started the business in the first place.
 That is, you must learn to delegate and trust.
-During this transformation process, an entrepreneur starts as a control freak… Yes I said it.
+During this transformation process, an entrepreneur starts as a control freak… Yes, I said it.
 It’s true.
 It’s what makes us successful in the first place.
 But the transition to a manager who trusts in his team is the next step.
-While not natural, it’s necessary in a growing and successful company.
+While not natural, it’s necessary for a growing and successful company.
 Finally, the manager must mature into a leader and coach of the team.
 For all of this to be possible, the entrepreneur must be able to take that first step into delegation and trust.